ankitdmc5/usecase1/README.md

 - stock-service

 I have documented all the apis using swagger in the parent folder.
-I have create dockerfile for all 4 microservices.
+I have created dockerfile for all 4 microservices in their respective folders.